Elementary Music Lessons to Start the Year Fresh – January 2025

 Keep the song going without stopping between verses.

-This storybook provides a FUN structure for students to be creative as they design their own accompaniments.
+This storybook provides a FUN structure for students to be creative.
 See this post for more ways to use Children’s Storybooks in Elementary Music.

-Start the New Year Fresh – Music Literacy Activity Series
+Start the New Year Fresh – Focus on Music Literacy Skills

 Yes!
 Music reading lessons can and should be among your favorite elementary music lessons.
-Why would you want to do anything that wasn’t a favorite?
-If you need some tips to help you Integrate Music Reading into Every Lesson, be sure and check out the helpful post.
+Why would you want to settle for anything that wasn’t a favorite?

 Favorite Elementary Music Lessons are Always Interactive

-Do your students need to practice and develop their rhythm reading skills?
-These Winter Interactive Rhythm Pattern Flashcards are differentiated into 8 different levels for grades K-5.
+Do your students need to practice and build their rhythm reading skills?
+These Interactive Rhythm Flashcards are differentiated into 8 levels for grades K-5.
 Level 1 includes ICONIC reading while levels 2-8 use STANDARD notation and build sequentially.

 Take a peek at this post for 10 FUN Ways to Use Interactive Rhythm Pattern Flashcards.
-This helpful post includes ideas to integrate these DIGITAL Rhythm Cards seamlessly into your lessons while keeping activities fresh.
-And, these ideas work for standard printable rhythm cards as well.
+This helpful post includes ideas to seamlessly integrate DIGITAL Rhythm Cards into your lessons while keeping activities fresh and engaging.
+And these ideas work for standard printable rhythm cards as well.

 Free Rhythm Clip Cards with a Winter Theme